The board shall have the following powers and duties:

 In addition, the board may maintain data received from law enforcement agencies under section 626.87, subdivision 5, provide the data to requesting law enforcement agencies who are conducting background investigations, and maintain data on applicants and licensees as part of peace officer license data.
 The data that may be maintained include the name of the law enforcement agency conducting the investigation and data on the candidate provided under section 626.87, subdivision 5, clauses (1) and (2).

-The board, in consultation with the Minnesota Chiefs of Police Association, Minnesota Sheriffs' Association, and Minnesota Police and Peace Officers Association, shall create a central repository for peace officer data designated as public data under chapter 13.
-The database shall be designed to receive, in real time, the public data required to be submitted to the board by law enforcement agencies in section 626.8457, subdivision 3, paragraph (b).
+The board, in consultation with the Minnesota Chiefs of Police Association, Minnesota Sheriffs' Association, and Minnesota Police and Peace Officers Association, shall create a central repository for peace officer data.
+The database shall be designed to receive, in real time, the data required to be submitted to the board by law enforcement agencies in section 626.8457, subdivision 3, paragraph (b).
 To ensure the anonymity of individuals, the database must use encrypted data to track information transmitted on individual peace officers.

 Official Publication of the State of Minnesota